Rea Carey

-Rea Carey (born December 22, 1966) is an American lesbian, gay, bisexual and transgender (LGBT) rights activist and served as the executive director of the National LGBTQ Task Force (previously the National Gay and Lesbian Task Force) from 2008 to 2021.
+Rea Carey (born December 22, 1966) is an American LGBTQ rights activist who served as the executive director of the National LGBTQ Task Force (previously the National Gay and Lesbian Task Force) from 2008 to 2021.
 She previously served as the organization's deputy executive director and was the founding executive director of the National Youth Advocacy Coalition.

-Personal
+Life

 Carey grew up in Denver, Colorado, and came out at the age of 16, near the start of the HIV/AIDS epidemic in the United States, which prompted her early activism.

 Carey graduated from Smith College in the 1980s and holds a Master of Public Administration degree from the John F. Kennedy School of Government at Harvard University.

-She lives in Washington, DC, with her wife, Margaret Conway, and daughter.
+She lives in Washington, D.C., with her wife, Margaret Conway, and daughter.